rist-ro/rl-introduction-notes/sutton_rl.md

 $$
 \delta_t \triangleq G_{t:t+n} - \hat{q}(S_t, A_t, w)
 $$
-Using this TD error, the algorithm is the same as normal Sarsa, with the addition of the estimation of the average reward (<u>see page 255</u>).
+Using this TD error, the algorithm is the same as normal Sarsa, with the additional step of estimating the average reward (<u>see page 255</u>).

 ---

 #### Summary

 In this chapter, we saw adaptations of the Sarsa algorithm to function approximation cases.
 Due to the use of semi-gradient methods, we had to use **average rewards $r(\pi)$ for the continuing case** to ensure they converged.
-This variant of Sarsa was called **differential Sarsa** which **made the discounting coefficient redundant**.
+This variant of Sarsa was called **differential Sarsa** due to its use of differential rewards.

 ---